 Avoid douches and scrubs.
 You might think they’ll help eliminate bad bacteria, but they also eliminate the good bacteria.
 Let your body work out the bacteria ratios, and skip these unnatural washes.

-Wash your vagina before and after intercourse.
+Wash your genital area before and after intercourse.
 Sex introduces bacteria, as well as foreign substances like lubrication and spermicide from condoms.
 Wash before and after sex to help maintain natural bacteria levels.

 Cut out tight clothes.
 Clothes that are too tight don’t let your vagina and groin area breathe.
 Getting plenty of oxygen is vital to good vaginal health.